One Hundred Year Anniversary of the Triangle Shirtwaist Factory Fire

 Here is what some of my research has come up with:

-• “Hipsters are trust fund babies that go to expensive private art programs.”
+• “Hipsters are trust fund babies who go to expensive private art programs.”

 • “Hipsters are people who wear mismatched, ill-fitting clothes and think they are hot.”

-• “Hipsters are the shallow types that live in the Williamsburg neighborhood in Brooklyn.”
+• “Hipsters are the shallow types who live in the Williamsburg neighborhood in Brooklyn.”

 • “Hipsters drink Pabst Blue Ribbon and ride fixie-bikes and make fun of normal people.”

 Oh well then, that’s clear.
 If I am in Williamsburg and I meet someone in an art program I can assume they are shallow and living off daddy’s money.
-Additionally, if I meet a girl on a fixed-gear bike in Goodwill frocks I can assume she is a snotty bitch that can’t wait to talk about me behind my back.
+Additionally, if I meet a girl on a fixed-gear bike in Goodwill frocks I can assume she is a snotty bitch who can’t wait to talk about me behind my back.
 It would do the world a good deed to run off with her inexpensive union-made brew, taunting and laughing.

-Much like the yuppies in The Last Days of Disco, “hipster” seems to describe a group of people that everyone seems to agree is omnipresent and easily identifiable yet no one can find one among their circle of friends.
+Much like the yuppies in The Last Days of Disco, “hipster” seems to describe a group of people whom everyone seems to agree is omnipresent and easily identifiable yet no one can find one among their circle of friends.

 In case you can’t tell, this whole thing pisses me off.
 Being cruel to someone based on the way they dress, the music they listen to, their neighborhood or school of choice is discrimination.
 It may not be based on a thousand years of oppression like the prejudice we all like to think we’re too good for, but it is certainly the opposite of the moral high-ground the hipster-haters think they have.